 Posted by Julianne Neuweiler

-Julianne is an Account Manager at Recruitics.
+Julianne is no longer with Recruitics.
 She recently earned her undergraduate degree in business administration and communications at Saint Mary’s College of California.
 When she is not successfully launching campaigns for her clients, she enjoys cooking, traveling, and watching Netflix.